-In this blog post, we explain what intranet ROI is, how to measure it effectively, and how to turn data and insights into actions that boost performance.
-Whether you’re launching a new intranet or optimizing an existing platform, you’ll find practical strategies to help you plan, measure, and continuously improve for long-term success.
+In this blog post, we explain what intranet ROI is, how to measure it effectively, and how to turn analytics and insights into actions that deliver tangible business value.
+Whether you’re rolling out a new intranet or refining an existing one, you’ll find practical strategies to transform your platform into a strategic asset that continuously demonstrates its impact and supports long-term success.

 Intranet ROI (Return on Investment) is a measure of how well your intranet contributes to your organization’s goals relative to its total cost.
 While traditional ROI focuses on financial returns, intranet ROI encompasses both tangible and intangible benefits—including improved productivity, stronger internal communication, enhanced employee engagement, and reduced support workload.